 On such details, the Eddas and the skalds remain for the most part, quite silent.

-Alfheim, Home of the Bright Elves
+Alfheim, Home of the Light Elves

-The elves reside in the beautiful realm of Alfheim, which is said to be near both Asgard and Vannaheim.
+The light elves reside in the beautiful realm of Alfheim, which is said to be near both Asgard and Vannaheim.
 This realm is known as Álfheimr in old Norse, meaning ‘elf land’ or ‘home of the elves’.
 Another name is Ljósálfheimr meaning ‘light elf home’ or ‘home of the light elves’.

 There are only two references to this magical place in all of the Eddas.
 One to recount how Alfheim was given to Freyr as a ‘tooth gift’, a gift bestowed upon a child at the cutting of their first tooth, and the second by Snorri Sturlusson who lists it as a heavenly place where only light elves live.